 Cookie Dough Ice Cream Sandwiches (Grain-Free)

-- 1/2 cup maple syrup (honey can be substituted if it is very mild in flavor – where to buy maple syrup, where to buy honey)
+- ½ cup maple syrup (honey can be substituted if very mild flavor)

-- 1 tablespoon vanilla (where to buy vanilla, how to make vanilla extract)
+- 1 tbsp vanilla extract (how to make vanilla extract)

 - 1 ½ cups homemade vanilla ice cream

 - Cut butter into four equal chunks and place in a light colored, shallow pan.
 Heat pan over medium high heat and stir butter until it is light brown and smells a little like hazelnuts.
 It’s important to watch it closely or it will burn, but browning the butter is what makes the dough so delicious.
 See this tutorial if you’re not quite sure what to look for.
 Allow butter to cool before moving on to the next step or your chocolate chips may melt a little.
 You can put it in the fridge if you’re in a hurry.

 - Add almond flour, honey/maple syrup, vanilla, browned butter and sea salt to a food processor and mix thoroughly.
 If you don’t have a food processor, add all dry ingredients to a bowl and mix, then add wet ingredient and mix again.
 I prefer the food processor because the dough is a little more smooth.

 - Stir chocolate chips into the dough.
 This step takes a little elbow grease.